Criminal and civil procedural law of the EU

 - 1 discussion and solution of a case.

 Limits to the length of the answers will be imposed.
-Depending on the characteristics of the questions, the time allocated will approximately range from 50 min to 1 hour.
+Depending on the characteristics of the questions, the time allocated will range from 50 min to 1 hour.

 For the purposes of the final evaluation, the following criteria will be taken into consideration: